glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 ## Process and Apply the GCTL Events

-Currently, there is no input for GCTL events, therefore the processing the GCTL events is left for a later upgrade.
-Instead, 120,641 GLW tokens are given to the cgp region each week (region 1), 18,119 GLW tokens are given to the utah region each week (region 2), 18,119 GLW tokens are given to the colorado region each week (region 3), and 18,119 GLW tokens are given to the missouri region each week (region 4).
+There is currently an optional input field called "gctlDistribution".
+If that field is not provided, the GLW distribution will default to 120,641 GLW tokens for region 1, 18,119 GLW tokens for region 2, 18,119 GLW tokens for region 3, and 18,119 GLW tokens for region 4.
 These values will need to be scaled by 1e18.

+If the "gctlDistribution" field is provided, the GLW distribution for a region will be set equal to 175,000 GLW tokens multiplied by that region's percent of the total GCTL.

+For example, if a region has 100 GCTL tokens staked to it, and there are 1750 GCTL tokens total staked across all regions, then that region will receive 10,000 GLW per week.
+The GLW values will need to be scaled by 1e18.
+If a region has 0 GCTL tokens staked to it, it will also have 0 GLW inflation.

 To apply the `glw_inflation` to buckets, the algorithm will first determine the range of weeks that need to be checked.
 It does this by iterating over every